 D.P.
-Dobhal, a glaciologist at WIHE, has been studying the Chorabari glacier and lake for several decades. explained why Chorabari lake burst its banks.
+Dobhal, a glaciologist at WIHG, has been studying the Chorabari glacier and lake for several decades. explained why Chorabari lake burst its banks.
 “A huge avalanche came down in the lake on the morning of June 17 and created immense pressure on the embankments.
 The lake had already much more water than usual and continuous rain had weakened its embankments.
 The sudden increase of pressure broke the moraine embankment and the lake emptied in a few minutes, taking a large amount of debris and huge boulders along with water.”

-In a detailed report prepared after the disaster, WIHE said, “The bursting of this lake led to its complete drainage in 5 to 10 minutes.”
+In a detailed report prepared after the disaster, WIHG said, “The bursting of this lake led to its complete drainage in 5 to 10 minutes.”
 Given the size of the lake, that meant over 262 million litres of water roared down the Mandakini within those ten minutes.

 Useless Kedarnath wall

 With the embankments broken by the flash flood, there is no possibility of the lake filling with water again, Dobhal points out, “for at least the next 100 years, until any deposit once again plugs the broken embankment.
 This looks very unlikely.”

 Despite what scientists say, a huge multi-layered wall is being built downstream to protect the pilgrimage spot from another flash flood.
 “The main purpose of this wall around Kedarnath town is to save it from future threats of floods and landslides,” says a worker at the spot, a threat that is unlikely to come in a century.

 Also see: Climate change, poor policies multiply Himalayan flood effects